Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/D. Pricing and Ratings.md

 |---------------|----------------------|--------------------------------------|
 | 138 | 64.62 | 73.38 |

+#### Profit Analysis for Pizza Runner Deliveries

+1. **Revenue Generation**:

+   - The total revenue generated from delivering pizzas, considering fixed prices for Meat Lovers and Vegetarian pizzas, amounts to $138.

+2. **Runner Expenses**:

+   - Runners are compensated at a rate of $0.30 per kilometer traveled.
+The total amount paid to runners for delivering pizzas is $64.62.

+3. **Profit Analysis**:

+   - After deducting the expenses incurred for paying runners from the total revenue generated, Pizza Runner has a profit of $73.38 left over from these deliveries.

 ### 6. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?

 ```sql